Firefighters and weather are stabilizing Oregon wildfire. Flames so far spare California wineries

 Although it’s difficult to directly tie a single fire or weather event directly to climate change, scientists say human-caused warming from burning fossil fuels like coal and gas is causing more intense heat waves and droughts, which in turn set the stage for more destructive wildfires.

 Webber reported from Chicago, and Walker from New York.
-Associated Press writer Christopher Weber contributed from Los Angeles.
+Associated Press writers Christopher Weber in Los Angeles and Audrey McAvoy in Honolulu contributed.

 The Associated Press’ climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.

-Note: This story has been updated to correct that Oregon’s Flat Fire was 5% contained Monday night, not 15% contained.